Building Location-Aware Applications

 Viewport Loading

 Only load markers visible in the current viewport.
 As the user pans or zooms, fetch new data.
-Requires a spatial query backend (PostGIS) that can efficiently return "points within this bounding box".
+Requires a spatial query backend (PostGIS) that can efficiently return points within the current bounding box using ST_MakeEnvelope.
 Include a buffer around the viewport to prevent flickering during pan.

 Vector Tile Data Layers

 For very large datasets (100,000+ points), generate vector tiles from your data.
 Tippecanoe (from Mapbox) converts GeoJSON to vector tiles.
-Serve as static files or generate dynamically.
+Serve from a tile server as static files or generate dynamically on request.
 The map library handles rendering efficiently using WebGL.

 Performance target: Map interactions (pan, zoom) should feel instant, under 100ms.
 If your map stutters, you're sending too much data to the client.
 Move filtering and aggregation to the server.